MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

     > [!NOTE]
     > Be sure to include dashes in the account numbers.

-1. Save your spreadsheet as a text file.
+3. Save your spreadsheet as a text file.

-2. Choose Import in the Select By field.
+4. Choose Import in the Select By field.

-3. Two new buttons, Validate and Modify, are now available.
-Choose the Validate button first.
-Select the text spreadsheet file and choose Open to start the validation process.
-The Validate button will verify that each current account number exists in your system before the conversion is performed.
+5. Two new buttons, **Validate** and **Modify**, are now available.
+Choose the **Validate** button first.
+Specify the text spreadsheet file, and then choose **Open** to start the validation process.

+    The **Validate** button will verify that each current account number exists in your system before the conversion is performed.

-4. Once the validation report contains no errors, choose Modify and select your validated text spreadsheet to change or combine accounts.
+6. Once the validation report contains no errors, choose Modify and select your validated text spreadsheet to change or combine accounts.

-**Previewing changes in your system:**
+#### To preview changes in your system

 If you want to double check for errors before making final changes to your system, all of the account mappings that were valid in your spreadsheet are now contained in a Microsoft SQL Server table called TACHANGE.

 If you want to preview the changes that are about to occur on the system before combining accounts, perform a select statement against the TACHANGE table (Select\* from TACHANGE) to view the valid mappings from your spreadsheet.

 If you see an error in the TACHANGE table due to a mistake in the spreadsheet, simply make the change to your spreadsheet and import the spreadsheet again.
 The old mappings from the spreadsheet will be deleted and the new ones will be inserted into the TACHANGE table.